What is Community Engagement?

 Community engagement, as it pertains to research involving Indigenous peoples, is a process of relationship-building between a researcher and the Indigenous community relevant to the research project.
 Because Indigenous communities are deeply diverse, there is no one universal way to do community engagement.

 Now!
 It is never too early to start building relationships, connections and learning about Indigenous research and communities.
-Ethical community engagement starts before your REB application as you identify who you will be working with, invest in your own learning about Indigenous Peoples, and specifically the communities or peoples you will working with).
+Ethical community engagement starts before your REB application as you identify who you will be working with, invest in your own learning about Indigenous Peoples, and specifically the communities or peoples you will be working with).
 Community engagement includes developing a plan of how you will build good, equitable relations with Indigenous Peoples in and through your project.
 Community engagement includes reviewing the TCPS 2 Chapter Nine, learning about community-led ethical guideline such as Ownership, Control, Access and Possession, National Inuit Strategy on Research, and Principles of Métis Research.
 Community engagement begins at the earliest stages of your research and continues through (and potentially beyond) the entirety of your project.

 Great question, your community engagement will be unique to your research project, your partnerships, your methods, your research location, your research questions, your outcomes, your knowledge mobilization processes and your research funding requirements.
 This is why there is not prescribed and specific practices of community engagement that researchers must follow.
 It can be helpful to consider community engagement falling within different stages of the research.